Nonconformally Ricci-flat instantons in Conformal Gravity with and without nonlinear matter fields: Obstructions to conformally (anti)self-dual Ricci-flat spaces

 where

-is a monotonically decreasing function of the radial coordinate, whose falloff towards the asymptotic boundary is $H\sim\mathcal{O}(r^{-2})$.
+is a monotonically decreasing function of the radial coordinate, whose falloff toward the asymptotic boundary is $H\sim\mathcal{O}(r^{-2})$.
 For arbitrary values of the integration constants, this scalar is nonvanishing, even in the limit $\ell\to\infty$ and $b\neq0$.
-Therefore, we conclude that the Kerr-NUT-AdS instanton of Conformal Gravity is not conformally related to its Einsteinian counterpart, as long as $b\neq0$.
-This result extends the non-conformally Einstein metrics of Conformal Gravity studied in Ref.~\cite{Liu:2013fna}.
-Even more, as the one-parameter extension of the Taub-NUT-AdS solution is continuously connected to that studied here in the limit $a\to0$, one can conclude from the Dunajski-Tod theorem~\cite{Dunajski:2013zta} that the solutions studied in Ref.~\cite{Corral:2021xsu} are non-conformally Einstein as well.
+Therefore, we conclude that the Kerr-NUT-AdS instanton of Conformal Gravity is not conformally related to its Ricci-flat counterpart, as long as $b\neq0$.
+This result extends the nonconformally Einstein metrics of Conformal Gravity studied in Ref.~\cite{Liu:2013fna}.
+Even more, as the one-parameter extension of the Taub-NUT-AdS solution is continuously connected to that studied here in the limit $a\to0$, one can conclude from the Dunajski-Tod theorem~\cite{Dunajski:2013zta} that the solutions studied in Ref.~\cite{Corral:2021xsu} are nonconformally Ricci-flat as well.